 16S rRNA quantitative real-time PCR.
-Quantitative analysis of 16S rRNA in fecal community dilutions used for FCT was carried out using quantitative real-time PCR using primers and cycler conditions specified previously (31).
+Quantitative analysis of 16S rRNA in fecal community dilutions used for FCT was carried out using quantitative real-time PCR using primers and cycler conditions specified previously (34).
 Reaction volumes were prepared using 6 uL of SYBRTM Green PCR Master Mix (Applied Biosciences Ref 4344463), 1 uL each forward and reverse primer, and 2 uL sample DNA template.
 All qPCR reactions were run on a LightCycler 96 (Roche Ref 05815916001) using instrument-specific plates and seals.

 C. difficile challenge.
 For experiments using streptomycin or cefoperazone, mice were given untreated drinking water for 96 hours before challenging with C. difficile strain 630Δerm spores.
 For experiments using clindamycin, mice were given untreated drinking water for 48 hours the time of the intraperitoneal injection and being challenged with C. difficile strain 630Δerm spores.
-C. difficile spores were aliquoted from a single spore stock stored at 4∘C. Spore concentration was determined two days prior to the day of challenge (32).
+This time frame was designed to closely replicate the previous mouse model (14, 31, 32), with the insertion of a day (clindamycin) or two (cefoperazone and streptomycin) for inoculating the mice with the fecal communities.
+C. difficile spores were aliquoted from a single spore stock stored at 4∘C. Spore concentration was determined two days prior to the day of challenge (35).
 Mice were inoculated with 103 C. difficile spores via oral gavage.
 After inoculating the mice, remaining spore solution was serially diluted and plated to confirm the spore concentration.